 Students who are not Duke employees must use designated parking at the fee determined by the University.
 Students register for parking permits (and renew permits annually) online through the Permits web page of the Duke University Parking and Transportation Services web site.
-Additional information is available through the Parking and Transportation Services web site or by calling the Parking and Transportation Services of the Parking and Transportation Services are Monday-Friday 7:30 a.m.-3 p.m.
+Additional information is available through the Parking and Transportation Services web site or by calling the Parking and Transportation Services Office at (919) 684-7275.
+Office hours are Monday-Friday 7:30 a.m.-3 p.m.